-{\begin{remarque} If we assume in the previous proposition that the extra group $G_2$ also acts by holonomy diffeomorphisms on $(M, \maF)$, then exactly as for the $G_1$-action, we can arrange the $G_2$-action on $\maE$ so that it becomes a $G_2$-equivariant Hilbert module over the $C^*$-algebra $C^*(M, \maF)$ but now endowed with the {\underline{trivial}} $G_2$-action.
-Hence in this case, there are two ways to define the equivariant index class.
-Since the crossed product $C^*$-algebra $C^*(M, \maF)\rtimes G_2$ for the usual $G_2$-action is here isomorphic to the $C^*$-algebra $C^*(M,\maF)\otimes C^*G_2$ corresponding to the trivial $G_2$-action, it is easy to check that the two classes yield the same class once pushed by the Kasparov descent map, see Subsection \ref{Multiplicative} below. \end{remarque}}
+{\begin{remarque} If we assume in the previous proposition that the extra group $G_2$ also acts by holonomy diffeomorphisms on $(M, \maF)$, then exactly as for the $G_1$-action, we can arrange the $G_2$-action on $\maE$ so that it becomes a $G_2$-equivariant Hilbert module over the {$G_2$-trivial $C^*$-algebra $C^*(M, \maF)$}.
+Hence in this case, there are again two ways to define the equivariant index class {but they are isomorphic.}